-“A fibroid that pushes into the endometrial cavity within the uterine lining can have an adverse effect on fertility,” Dr. Perloe clarified.
-“Also, if there’s a fibroid that’s larger than 3 cm in size in the wall of the uterus, it’s likely that it will interfere as well because it’s pressing on where the embryo would grow.
+“A fibroid that pushes into the endometrial cavity within the uterine lining can have an adverse effect on fertility,” Dr. Perloe clarifies.
+“Also, if there’s a fibroid that’s larger than three centimeters in size in the wall of the uterus, it’s likely that it will interfere as well because it’s pressing on where the embryo would grow.
 If a woman has a fibroid that grows outside the uterus and gets pregnant—they will usually do just fine.
 It’s very rare that the fibroid grows to the point that it could cause problems.”

 In order to remove fibroids, there are many treatments available that will provide relief, but a woman who wants to conceive must also consider whether these are fertility-friendly.

-“There is no place for medical treatment of fibroids in someone wanting to conceive,” Dr. Perloe emphasized.
-Medical therapy for fibroids often suppresses ovulation and disrupts hormone levels necessary to make the uterine lining ready for implantation.4 Others, like non-steroidal anti-inflammatory drugs (NSAIDs), can be used to help with symptom relief but do not change fibroid size.2
+“There is no place for medical treatment of fibroids in someone wanting to conceive,” Dr. Perloe emphasizes.
+Medical therapy for fibroids often suppresses ovulation and disrupts hormone levels necessary to make the uterine lining ready for implantation.4 Others, like non-steroidal anti-inflammatory drugs (NSAIDs), may help with symptom relief but do not change fibroid size.2

-And finding all fibroids can help decrease the need for additional surgeries.
-Avoiding multiple myomectomies is important because any cuts made to internal organs can result in surgical scar tissue known as adhesions.5 Adhesions that grow in and around the uterus could decrease a woman’s ability to conceive6 and the more surgeries a woman has, the higher the risk for adhesions.5
+Finding all fibroids can help decrease the need for additional surgeries.
+Avoiding multiple myomectomies is important because any cuts made to internal organs can result in surgical scar tissue known as adhesions.5 Adhesions in the uterus and around the fallopian tubes could decrease a woman’s ability to conceive.5,6

 Less invasive procedures like uterine fibroid embolization (UFE) and its effect on fertility are being studied.
-During UFE, particles are injected into the uterine arteries blocking blood flow to the fibroids causing them to shrink.
-A 2015 review published by Minimally Invasive Therapy & Allied Technologies6 showed that fertility success rates with UFE were comparable to that of myomectomy with 48 percent of women getting pregnant following UFE and 46 percent after myomectomy.
-And there’s another up side—UFE has an approximate 90 percent cure rate, which means less need for subsequent procedures.
+During UFE, particles are injected into the uterine arteries blocking blood flow to the fibroids, causing them to shrink.
+A 2015 review published by Minimally Invasive Therapy & Allied Technologies showed that fertility success rates with UFE were comparable to that of myomectomy with 48% of women getting pregnant following UFE and 46% after myomectomy.6 And there’s another up side—UFE has an approximate 90% cure rate, which means less need for subsequent procedures.6

-But UFE does have its risks as well.
-Some research has shown that due to possible disruption of uterine blood flow, the ovaries could be affected resulting in early menopause.6 Other studies report the absence of menstruation post UFE and possible damage to the uterine lining.2
+But UFE does have its risks.
+Some research has shown that due to possible disruption of uterine blood flow, the ovaries could be affected, primarily among older women, resulting in early menopause.
+Other studies report the temporary or permanent loss of menstruation post UFE in less than 5% of patients, a complication also worsened by advanced age.2

 “Shrinking the fibroids with UFE may interfere with the uterine lining afterwards because the particles that cut off the blood supply to the fibroids can also cut off blood supply to the uterine lining,” Dr. Perloe said.
 “UFE is contraindicated in women wanting to conceive.
 While fertility is fine, pregnancy outcome is compromised.”

 Another minimally invasive fibroid treatment that may show promise is magnetic resonance guided focused ultrasound surgery or MRgFUS—a non-surgical procedure that uses intense ultrasound waves to destroy fibroid tissue.
-“MR focused ultrasound does not work in everyone and it depends where the fibroids are located,” Dr. Perloe clarified.
-“And again you may not be getting rid of the fibroid completely so whether it’s actually improving the odds of pregnancy is unclear.”
-Research has shown that because of this, recurring treatments may also be necessary.
-More long-term larger studies are needed.6
+“MR focused ultrasound does not work in everyone, and it depends where the fibroids are located,” Dr. Perloe clarifies.
+“And again you may not be getting rid of the fibroid completely, so whether it’s actually improving the odds of pregnancy is unclear.”
+Research has shown that because of this, additional treatments may also be necessary; more long-term, larger studies are needed.6

-ABOUT THE DOCTOR Mark Perloe is an infertility specialist and Medical Director at Georgia Reproductive Specialists.
-Dr. Perloe has extensive experience treating conditions related to infertility including menstrual disorders, uterine fibroids, endocrine and other reproductive health problems.
-He presently serves on the advisory board of the journal of Fertility and Sterility.
+ABOUT THE DOCTOR Mark Perloe, MD, is an infertility specialist and medical director at Georgia Reproductive Specialists.
+Dr. Perloe has extensive experience treating conditions related to infertility, including menstrual disorders, uterine fibroids, endocrine and other reproductive health problems.
+He presently serves on the advisory board of the journal, Fertility and Sterility.

 - National Institute of Diabetes and Digestive and Kidney Diseases.
 (2013).
-Abdominal Adhesions.
-Retrieved October 12, 2015, from http://www.niddk.nih.gov/health-information/health-topics/digestive-diseases/abdominal-adhesions/Pages/facts.aspx
+Abdominal adhesions.
+Retrieved from https://www.niddk.nih.gov/health-information/digestive-diseases/abdominal-adhesions